-The aims of the Chemistry course for Years 9 and 10 are to consolidate knowledge and general understanding of Chemistry, improve critical thinking and problem solving skills, develop experimental skills and encourage safe practice, improve the scientific literacy of pupils and encourage effective communication using scientific language.
+The course aims to consolidate knowledge and general understanding of Chemistry, improve critical thinking and problem solving skills, develop experimental skills and encourage safe practice, improve the scientific literacy of pupils and encourage effective communication using scientific language.

 There is a weekly Science club which seeks explore investigations outside the demands of the curriculum to consolidate understanding of Chemistry and to enable pupils to appreciate the applications of Science in a broader context.

 In addition, there are opportunities during the academic year for Mill Hill International pupils to visit the Science Museum and carry out field work to enhance their experience of Chemistry and its applications.